Classic Motorcycle Build

 Motorcycle gloves that have protective material will be CE rated.

-Some riding gloves have gauntlets, which are for reducing drafts while riding in cold weather.
+Some riding gloves have gauntlets, which are for reducing drafts in cold weather.

 During summer months, I usually wear fingerless gloves.